Digital Resources on Harm, Healing, and Human Dignity: A Catholic Encounter with Restorative Justice

 A Native American Tribe Is Using Traditional Culture to Fight Addiction

-In 2018, Bryan Stevenson, founder and executive director of the Equal Justice Initiative, opened the Legacy Museum: From Enslavement to Mass Incarceration and The National Memorial for Peace and Justice in Montgomery, Alabama to commemorate the lives of those enslaved and lynched in America.
+Bryan Stevenson is a death penalty lawyer and founding director of Equal Justice Initiative (EJI) in Montgomery, Alabama.
+EJI opened the Legacy Museum: From Enslavement to Mass Incarceration and the National Memorial for Peace and Justice in Montgomery to commemorate the lives of those enslaved and lynched in America.

-These memorials compel us to encounter and come to terms with the injuries of our country's past, to understand their impacts in the present day, and to consider how we can play a role in building a better future.
+These memorials compel us to encounter and come to terms with the history of racism, our country’s original sin, to understand its impact in the present day, and to consider how we can play a role in truth-telling and healing.

-In this video, Bryan Stevenson goes into more depth about the relationship between race, the criminal justice system, and beyond.
-Watch the talk here:
+In this video, Bryan Stevenson goes into more depth about the relationship between race, the criminal legal system, and the future of America.
+Watch the talk:

 Find a Circle Trainer